cmhcbb/cmhcbb.github.io/_pages/about.md

 News
 =====
+* [June 2025] We have also organized a [workshop on multimodal reasoning](https://knowledgemr-workshop.github.io/).
+Looking forward to your submissions!
+* [June 2025] We will give a [tutorial on multimodal reasoning](https://cvpr2025mutimodalmathreasoning.github.io/MM_math_reasoning/) in CVPR 2025.
 * [July 2024] We initiate [TurningPoint AI](https://www.turningpoint-ai.com/), a AIGC Research Collaboration group across different institutes.
 Check our recent amazing progress!
 * [Janaury 2024] <span style="color:blue"> I'm always looking for highly motivated students to join my group.
 Please email me if you are interested. </span>
 * [Janaury 2024] I will join College of Information Sciences and Technology at Penn State University in Spring 2024.